On the (In)Security of Loading Machine Learning Models: Takeaways

 \begin{marcosboxgreyopen} \textbf{Derived from:} \hyperref[keras_third]{KV.\ref*{keras_third}}, \hyperref[skops_third]{SV.\ref*{skops_third}} \end{marcosboxgreyopen} \hyperref[keras_third]{KV.\ref*{keras_third}} and \hyperref[skops_third]{SV.\ref*{skops_third}} give us hints about another systemic issue: the tradeoff between legacy compatibility and security.
 In both cases, legacy formats using pickle deserialization (e.g., HDF5 in Keras or joblib in scikit-learn) bypass the modern security mechanisms and allow trivial code execution, even when loaded under supposedly \textit{secure} configurations.
 This reflects a deeper problem in the \ac{ML} ecosystem: the slow adoption of newer library versions.
 Backward compatibility often takes precedence to preserve reproducibility, collaboration, and portability—sometimes at the silent cost of security, as our \acp{PoC} demonstrate.

-Interestingly, while the Skops fix relies on obtaining explicit user confirmation and informing users of the associated security risks, the Keras team instead chose to extend the security measures of the new format to the legacy one, demonstrating a strong commitment to securing legacy compatibility.
+Interestingly, while the Skops fix relies on obtaining explicit user confirmation and informing users of the associated security risks, the Keras team instead chose to extend the security measures of the new format to the legacy one, demonstrating a commitment to securing legacy versions.

 To give a hint of how slow the adoption of newer versions is, we analyzed downloads after the release of Keras 3.9.0 (including critical security patches).
 Notably, older 2.x.x versions from 2023 still saw significantly higher download counts than most newer 3.x.x releases.
 More data are available in Appendix~\ref{appendix:adoption}.
 While this does not constitute a rigorous proof, it suggests a significant inertia within the ecosystem, where users continue to rely on older versions despite the availability of known (security) improvements.
 Consequently, developers need to maintain support for legacy mechanisms, further complicating the design of robust and secure sharing APIs.